Learning Objectives

 Materials & Resources

 A classroom with a projector and speakers for screening music videos.
-A worked example unpacked by the teacher.
-Cameras for production of music videos.
+A worked example resource.
+Cameras.
 Computers with basic video editing software: Adobe Premiere Pro, Apple iMovie.
 Poster paper for brainstorming & storyboarding activities.
 Pre-prepared links to online music and music videos to share with the students.
 Magazine collage materials, scissors and scanner.

 Learning Environment